abyteintime/abit/README.md

 A Hat in Time tweaking toolkit.

+## IMPORTANT NOTE

+A Byte in Time (the toolkit) no longer works on current versions of the game.
+Gears for Breakfast removed HatinTimeGame.pdb from the game's directory, which this loader was relying on for finding out function locations.

+If you have a backup of a version of the game made before February 2023, you might be able to compile ABiT for it yourself.
+If you have a backup of the version released directly after the Christmas event update, the release binary will work on it out of the box.

+This renders the modding toolkit effectively useless for the vast majority of modders, but stay tuned!
+Follow the [ABiT organization](https://github.com/abyteintime) for more cool modding tools in the future.

 ## Why

 So you may be saying this to yourself at this point: "but uncle liquidex, the hat game already has